metabase/metabase/docs/architectures/response-handling.md

 # Response Handling

-This document describes the worst-case performance constraints that Metabase deployments encounter, and how our response handling is tailored to address those constraints.
+This describes the worst-case performance constraints that Metabase deployments encounter, and how our response handling is tailored to address those constraints.

 ## Performance Constraints